 This singular collection highlights the enduring influence the Bible has had on centuries’ worth of artists skilled in diverse media and varied techniques.

 Major support for MOBIA's exhibitions and programs is provided by American Bible Society and by Howard and Roberta Ahmanson.
-Support for operations is provided, in part, by the New York City Department of Cultural Affairs in partnership with the City Council, and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
+Support for operations is provided, in part, by the New York City Department of Cultural Affairs in partnership with the City Council.